confidential-computing/governance/project-progression-policy.md

 > tac@lists.confidentialcomputing.io
 2. The project maintainers send a note to the TAC list with a reference to the notice and leave the notice posted for a month.
 3. After one month the TAC will review that the public notice was completed and vote to move the project to Emeritus.
-4. Project update the original notice to clearly state it has reached the Emeritus status, for example:
+4. Project updates the original notice to clearly state it has reached the Emeritus status, for example:
 > This project is at the Emeritus stage of [the CCC project policy](https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md), and is currently not in active development.
 > If you are interested in taking over maintaining this project, please reach out to the TAC at
 > tac@lists.confidentialcomputing.io